datalad/datalad/docs/source/design/cli.rst

 .. topic:: Specification scope and status

-   This is incomplete specification describes the current implementation.
+   This incomplete specification describes the current implementation.

 The command line interface (CLI) implementation is located at ``datalad.cli``.
 It provides a console entry point that automatically constructs an